 • Shin-ichi Hisamatsu, Zen and the Fine Arts, Kodansha International (Tokyo) 1971.

-GUNTER NITSCHKE is a regular contribuor to Kyoto Journal and the author of Japanese Gardens, Taschen, 1991 and From Shinto to Ando, Academy Editions, 1993.
+Gunter Nitschke is a regular contributor to Kyoto Journal and the author of Japanese Gardens, Taschen, 1991 and From Shinto to Ando, Academy Editions, 1993.
 “The Soundsilence of Water” first appeared in the architecture Journal AD.
 Many of the photographs reproduced here are courtesy of the author and Academy Editions.